Kentucky Derby, Oaks Will Run With Limitations on Spectators

-Churchill Downs officials have gotten their wish, announcing Thursday that when the rescheduled Kentucky Derby is run in September there will be spectators in the stands — just more spread out than usual.

-The historic track got the go-ahead to run the Derby and Oaks this fall with spectators under strict guidelines to limit crowd density for the marquee Triple Crown race that annually attracts more than 150,000.
+Churchill Downs says the rescheduled Kentucky Derby and Oaks will run this fall with spectators under strict guidelines to limit crowd density for the race that annually attracts more than 100,000.

-The 146th running of the Oaks for fillies and the Derby had been postponed from May 1-2 to Sept.
+The 146th runnings of the Oaks for fillies and the Derby were postponed from May 1-2 to Sept.
 4-5 because of the coronavirus pandemic.
-It is the first time since 1945 that horse racing’s premier event was not run on the first Saturday in May.
-Churchill Downs has run its delayed spring meet without spectators per state guidelines, but track officials had expressed a desire for the Run for the Roses to go off with fans watching in colorful hats and bright suits and drinking mint juleps.
+It marked the first time since 1945 that horse racing’s marquee event was not run on the first Saturday in May.
+Churchill Downs has run its delayed spring meet without spectators, but track officials had expressed a desire for the Derby to go off with spectators.

 After consulting with Kentucky Gov. Andy Beshear and local health officials, Churchill Downs will reduce capacity in general admission, outdoor reserved seating, premium dining and suites.
 Fans will be “consistently and frequently” encouraged to wear masks at all times unless seated, to practice social distancing when possible and to wash or sanitize hands frequently.

-Last year’s rain-soaked Derby, awarded to Country House after Maximum Security was disqualified for interference, had 150,729 beneath the Twin Spires.
-Attendance obviously will be lower this year with new health protocols, and Churchill Downs president Kevin Flanery isn't thinking about numbers.

-“We’re very fortunate,” Flanery said during a news conference.
-“I mean, our infield has 26 acres of property.
-There is a large space there.
-We have over 1.6 million square feet of space under a roof on the front side.
-So we have a lot of space to to move people around.”

-Flanery added that he appreciated Beshear and health officials providing guidance that allowed the track to hold Derby Week with spectators.
+Churchill Downs President Kevin Flanery said he appreciated Beshear and health officials providing guidance that allowed the track hold Derby Week with spectators.

-“We really wanted to learn from what we’ve seen over the last three months in society,” he said.
-“I think we’ve all become accustomed to queue lines, to stanchions, to being socially distanced and trying to be respectful to one another.
-And we’re going to do that inside.”
+“Our team is deeply committed to holding the very best Kentucky Derby ever, and we will take all necessary steps to protect the health and safety of all who attend and participate in the Derby,” Flanery added.

 Churchill Downs will announce information on tickets and seating in the coming days.